samdemaeyer/thm-full-stack-search/README.md

 - **Centralized Debounce Logic**: Introduced a new hook `useSearchLogic` to centralize state management, debouncing, and data fetching, simplifying the `SearchPage` component.
 - **React Query Integration**: Improved data fetching and state management by introducing `React Query` for caching, synchronization, and error handling.

+- **Github actions**: Created a github action to run the unit and integration tests automatically whenever you push a new branch. `ci-run-tests.yml`

 ## API Enhancements